-A silicon photonic interposer enables optical networks in-package either for high bit-rate communication of chips within the same package or at the same speed with peripherals as the package boundary is of no importance for optical signals.
+A silicon photonic interposer enables optical networks in-package either for high bit-rate communication of chips within the same package or at the same speed with peripherals.
 The highest level of integration is reached when the data source integrates optics on the same die, so called monolithic solutions.
 Monolithically integrated chips have the smallest parasitic loadings possible.
 Therefore, they show very high energy efficiencies.
 However, CMOS processes are not optimal for silicon photonic structures.
 In addition, optical structures cannot be arbitrarily reduced in size and a single modulator's size will remain in the micrometer range even as transistors continue to shrink in size.
 Hence, monolithic solutions are very costly if integrated with modern deep sub-micrometer CMOS processes.
 From a geometrical perspective it is a challenge to integrate a sufficient number of pins and transceivers into each die or package to carry all the data in and out.
 Both directly modulated VCSELs as well as silicon photonic transceivers can emit and receive light into and from fibers perpendicularly oriented to the chip plane.
 If a chip does not need to carry the data to the optical transceiver by a 2D interposer but instead can emit and receive on the top surface of the die or die stack itself, very high bit-rate densities can be achieved, independent from the overall packaging approach.

-Technology Readiness Timeframe: Research and development is pushing forward the fore-front of silicon photonics design and manufacturing.
+Technology Readiness Timeframe: Research and development is and advancing the frontier of silicon photonics design and manufacturing.
 Progressively, an ecosystem of fabrication infrastructures, circuit design and automation software (EPDAs), researchers and industries is emerging.
-In 2015, the US Department of Defense initiated a national center of innovation specifically dedicated to nanophotonic system manufacturing (AIM Photonics) [31].
+In 2015, the US Department of Defense initiated a national center of innovation specifically dedicated to nanophotonic system manufacturing (AIM Photonics) [33].
 However, without specific investment, the adoption of photonic technologies in high-performance (exascale and beyond) interconnects over the next 5 years will largely build on the technologies currently developed for the commercial data center market where there is less emphasis on performance.